Jclong98/bird-avatars/README.md

   <h1>Nuxt 3 Bird Avatars</h1>

   <p>
-    A fun bird generator loosely based on the bird desigs of Kurzgesagt
+    A fun bird generator loosely based on the bird designs of Kurzgesagt
   </p>